j19sch/j19sch.github.io/posts/2023/20230822-scrum-master-or-scrum-mascot.md

 -->

-During our latest monthly call [Maaret Pyhäjärvi](https://maaretp.com/) and I spent some of our time discussing agency, accountability and scrum masters.
+During our latest monthly call, [Maaret Pyhäjärvi](https://maaretp.com/) and I spent some of our time discussing agency, accountability and scrum masters.
 At one point I said something along the lines of:

 > Scrum masters often end up as scrum mascots.